Key Areas of Medical Need

-- CareTaker’s Low-Cost, Realtime, Beat-by-Beat BP and HR is a tested solution which reduces risk and dramatically reduce costs.
+- VitalStream’s low-cost, real-time, beat-by-beat BP and HR wireless patient monitoring is a tested solution, which reduces risk and patient discomfort and dramatically cuts costs.

-- Hospitals now need to monitor patients at home after discharge to prevent Re-Admission Penalties
+- Hospitals need to monitor patients after discharge to mitigate re-admission and the associated penalties.

-- CareTaker can easily be sent home with a patient to track vital signs securely.
+- VitalStream is easy to send home with a patient to track and report their vital signs securely from anywhere.

 3. Wireless “Connected Patient” Hospital Vital Sign Monitoring

-- Many hospitals are in Upgrade/Replace life cycle of traditional bedside monitors
+- Many hospitals are ready to upgrade/replace traditional bedside monitors.

 - Traditional monitors may be able to ‘talk’ to central nurses’ stations, but remain mounted on a wall or pole and connect to the patient via cumbersome wires, leads and hoses.

 - VitalStream wireless monitoring uses a simple finger cuff and wrist-mounted transmitter, allowing complete mobility, so monitoring continue as the patient moves between hospital departments.